Students in Distress

 Follow-Up.
 Arrange a follow-up meeting with the student to solidify his or her resolve to obtain appropriate help and to demonstrate your commitment to assist in the process.
 Later check with the student to see if the referral appointment was kept and to hear about the experience.
 Continue to provide support while the student takes the appropriate actions.

-You may call the Erica Peryga, the Dean of Students at 203.596.8527 or the Crisis Cell at 203.228.8706 (in a crisis situation) to let her know of your concern.
+You may call the Dean of Students at 203.596.8527 or the Crisis Cell at 203.228.8706 (in a crisis situation) to let her know of your concern.
 This office is often in the best position to gather information from a number of different sources and alert appropriate University personnel.
 The Dean of Students can also initiate a psychological evaluation, if there is sufficient concern.

-If you have immediate concerns about a student’s safety, stay with the student and notify the Dean of Students Office (203.596.8527 or 203.228.8706), the Counseling Center (203.596.4585), and/or Campus Safety (203.596.4501) immediately.
+If you have immediate concerns about a student’s safety, stay with the student and notify the Dean of Students Office (203.596.8527 or 203.228.8706), Mental Health and Wellness Services (203.596.4585), and/or Campus Safety (203.596.4501) immediately.
 These offices will then implement the College’s suicide prevention policy.
 An immediate evaluation by mental health professionals will be arranged.

 A student whose behavior has become threatening, violent, or significantly disruptive may need a different kind of approach.
-When in doubt regarding the appropriateness of action, contact the Dean of Students (203.596.8527 or 203.228.8706), Campus Safety (203.596.4501) or the Counseling Center (203.596.4585).
+When in doubt regarding the appropriateness of action, contact the Dean of Students (203.596.8527 or 203.228.8706), Campus Safety (203.596.4501) or Mental Health and Wellness Services (203.596.4585).